 If you feel that your rights have been violated or if your employer did not pay you correctly, you can inform an Employment Standards Officer, your union representative (if your workplace is unionized), or file a claim.
 You can also go to the Canadian Human Rights Commission site to file a complaint if you feel you have been discriminated against.

-The questions below are based on the Canada Labour Program site (find link in the community links section).
 Read the following questions carefully and select the best answer for each one.

 0 of 9 questions completed